Last updated: First published:

 Same document view transitions are amazing!
 You assign view transition names to the HTML elements you want to animate during the transition.
 The transition spans from the current DOM state to a future version, which is generated by calling and awaiting an update function.

-Typically, you start a same-document view transition with an update callback that transforms the current DOM to the future state.
+You start a same-document view transition with an update callback that transforms the current DOM to the future state.
 The View Transition API takes care of creating and running animations that smoothly transform the old state into the new one.

 if (window.matchMedia('(prefers-reduced-motion: reduce)') || !document.startViewTransition) { updateCallback()} else { document.startViewTransition(updateCallback);}